Information on the recertification process for 2023

 - This page, Recertification Overview, is offered by

 - POST Commission

-The new POST Law Enforcement Agency portal is open and training sessions are underway for the recertification of officers with last names I-P. All submissions must be complete by the June 30, 2023 deadline.
+The new POST Law Enforcement Agency portal is open for recertification of officers with last names I-P. If you have not submitted the recertification documents, you must now request an extension.

 By statute, all officers who were employed as police officers in Massachusetts on July 1, 2021 were certified and scheduled for recertification in three groups based on the officer’s last name.
 Upon recertification by POST, the certification is valid for three years.